PogLop/gotmioNetworkingExample/README.md

 # Gotm.io Networking Example
 Simple "chat" game made in godot.
-You can test it on gotm.io
+You export it to HTML5 and test it on gotm.io